 There is also the logic to share the real facilities that support the logical structures, so that two segments that share a subsegment logically, are reified so as to share in reality.

-The ultimate assertion is that whatever access the TLB provides must be warranted by the nodes that define the segment.
+The ultimate assertion is that whatever access the TLB provides must be warranted by the nodes that define the segment as they are now.

 This assertion depends on these assertions:

-The kernel is involved in both of these assertions for the kernel must inform the TLB of changes that it makes to the mapping tables.
+The kernel is involved in each of these assertions for the kernel must inform the TLB of changes that it makes to the mapping tables.